A Complete Guide to Mostar

 Where to Stay in Mostar

-I stayed at Hostel Nina, which is just a few minutes walk from the Old Town, so it's the perfect location.
-Nina was lovely and I am fairly certain the hostel is her family home converted into big dorm rooms.
-Breakfast is included and the beds are comfy and it's really welcoming.
+I stayed at Hostel Nina, which is just a few minutes walk from the Old Town, so it's in the perfect location.
+Nina was so lovely and I am fairly certain the hostel is her family home converted into dorm rooms!
+Breakfast is included and the beds are comfy and it's overall just really welcoming.

 Where to Eat in Mostar

-The old town of Mostar is full of meal options; it felt like every other shop was a restaurant, so you certainly won't be hard-pressed to find something to eat.
-As it's fairly touristy here, you can expect more expensive prices compared to the rest of Bosnia and Herzegovina, but it was still much cheaper than compared to, for example, Croatia, just across the border.
+The Old Town of Mostar is full of meal options; it felt like every other building was a restaurant, so you certainly won't be hard-pressed to find something to eat.
+As it's fairly touristy here, you can expect it to be more expensive compared to the rest of Bosnia and Herzegovina.
+Having said that, it was still much cheaper than compared to Croatia, just across the border.

-One evening I tried Food House, a spot known for having loads of vegan and vegetarian options on the menu just on the edge of the old town.
-Their platter was delicious, featuring a selection of few different traditional dishes to try.
+On my first evening, I tried Food House, a spot with loads of vegan and vegetarian options on the menu just on the edge of the Old Town.
+Their veggie platter was delicious, featuring a selection of different traditional dishes.

-My second evening I went to Restaurant Divan, featuring a lot of traditional Bosnia and Herzegovinan dishes, with a gorgeous river view to beat.
+My second evening I went to Restaurant Divan, featuring traditional Bosnia and Herzegovinan dishes, along with a gorgeous river view.

 jana meerman mostar bosnia and herzegovina restaurant divan